riccardobrasca/LFTCM2024/README.md

 This is the main repository for the conference [Lean For The Curious Mathematician 2024](https://conferences.cirm-math.fr/2970.html).

-* All the files needed to during the lectures are in the subfolder `LFTCM2024`.
+* All the files needed during the lectures are in the subfolder `LFTCM2024`.
 See below for the instructions to install everything you need.
 * [Here](https://www.cirm-math.fr/Schedule/display.php?id_renc=2970) is the schedule of the conference.